 In the autumn of 1920 Enlgish, American and Italian warships came to Yalta to pick up soldiers of the army of General Wrangel and refugees from all over Russia: “Thanks to my knowledge of languages, I took on the job of an intermediairy.
 To start with I sold my own personal valuables to foreign officers, then jewels, rings, broches of my friends.”
 Bortkiewicz became friendly with Thomas.W.G.
 Settle (1895-1980), lieutenant on an American destroyer (problably the USS Whipple): “He bought jewels from me, I got golden dollars and golden Turkish pounds.”
 Bortkiewicz dedicated his piano album Der Kleine Wanderer, opus 21 to Thomas Settle.

-Bortkiewicz sought to escape from Yalta and succeeded on 22 November 1920, after spending two nights under the open sky, to obtain passage on the merchant steamer Konstantin: “Now was the time for us to push through at any cost.
+Bortkiewicz sought to escape from Yalta and succeeded somewhere in November 1920, after spending two nights under the open sky, to obtain passage on the merchant steamer Konstantin: “Now was the time for us to push through at any cost.
 For hours we stood at the stairs.
 Finally, we were successful in squeezing through, we showed our passenger tickets, and were on board.
 We breathed a sigh of relief, as we saw our luggage, our last property and wealth, swinging in the air on a cable of a mighty crane.
 My wife occupied a cabin with a few ladies.
 I remained on the upper deck without a place.
 The Konstantin was overfilled to bursting point with people and luggage, there was not even a spot free on the upper deck.”
 Refugees were standing, packed so tightly that they could not move.
 Many of these people suffered from thirst, having received no food and little water for several days: “The Black Sea, which was often stormy and treacherous at this time of the year, was as calm as a large pond.
 It was a miracle!
 Even the smallest storm would have washed us away from the upper deck, and the entire overloaded ship might have been lost.”